-Step 7 - Admit to treatment
+Step 7 - Admission Into Treatment

 We've worked with thousands from all over the world, and we can probably help you too.

-Our admissions team are ready to listen to your needs.
+Our admissions team are ready to help.

-Detox is possible, safely and comfortably, with the help of our medical team.
+Detox is available, with comfort and safety, with the help of our medical team.

 Our therapy team are available, to help you identify triggers, patterns, and start truly overcoming them.

-Are you ready for recovery?
+Are you ready?